NWAIS Conferences, Workshops and Events

 The disruptive forces that are changing education necessitate a new way of thinking about and approaching leadership.
 The talent that will lead in the future also demand an intentional approach to leadership making an institution's practice of leadership a key differentiator in your employee value proposition.
 Many of the ways people are taught to lead (if they are taught at all) were developed on the factory floor of the early 1900s and are woefully out of date.
 This session explores the capabilities that leaders need to effectively guide the organization in the evermore complex, ambiguous future environment.

-10:00-12:00 HR Legal and Policy Update With Karen A. Kalzer, Helsell Fetterman LLP and NWAIS Legal Council
+10:15-12:15 HR Legal and Policy Update With Karen A. Kalzer, Helsell Fetterman LLP and NWAIS Legal Counsel

 Ms. Kalzer practices employment and education law with an emphasis on defending complex litigation for communities of faith, non-profits, schools and private employers.
 She has handled and successfully resolved over 300 claims of employee misconduct by combining tough incisive legal tactics with an empathetic litigation approach and compassionate communication skills.
 Her practice requires targeted experience in areas of privacy rights, Constitutional issues, mental health, and human development.